tmwagency/TMW-PHP-coding-standards/php coding standards.md

 machines without affecting the way it's presented for you.
 This avoids issues with code not formatting correctly for different developers working on the same project.

+### Brace Usage

+If your `if()` or loop only contains one executable statement, the containing braces are optional, and should be omitted:

+	if(expression)
+		// statement

+	// or...

+	foreach($array as $key => $value)
+		// statement

+The statement should still be indented as usual, and kept on a separate line for readability.

 ### Trailing Whitespace